Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 # Literature Review

-[TODO: Elaborate on this now that we have a first draft, especially with regards to what methodology we took away]

-We review two relevant articles on municipal taxation and spending [@CP03; @Gad17]. @CP03 investigate the "determinants of municipal tax rates in British Columbia," considering population, distance from major metropolitan centers (namely Vancouver), income, and several other factors as determinants of tax rates.
-They do not particularly emphasize spending patterns as a potential factor in municipal taxation, but the methodology presented in their paper will provide a useful framework on which to build for our project.
+First off, @CP03 investigate the "determinants of municipal tax rates in British Columbia," considering population, distance from major metropolitan centers (namely Vancouver), income, and several other factors as determinants of tax rates.
+They do not particularly emphasize spending patterns as a potential factor in municipal taxation, but the methodology presented in their paper provide a useful framework on which to build for our project.

-@Gad17 provides a study in how extra tax revenue truly affects the quantity and quality of public services.
-Again, we are going the "other way" in that we are examining how public spnding costs affect taxation, but several of the case studies here are of interest.
-The relevant study also investigates municipalities specifically, so the methodology laid out (especially in Section B: Local Public Revenues) proves useful.

-[TODO: Add lit. review for stuff like our elasticity estimates, median income as an instrument for tax base/capita, etc. specifically]

-[TODO: Moreover, and this is important&#x2014;add literature review on whether or not police expenditure is typically this exogenous (it should not be), and discuss further how the PPSA affects it.
-Maybe for the previous section too?]

-[TODO: Add @CT08; @Dah24]
+In a similar vein, @CT08 [TODO: Add, then tie into our actual methodology.
+Mention personal conversations with Dr. Brett as well]

+We find also from @SSG12 that when tax rates change, individuals and businesses often relocate [p.
+29] when possible, in turn affecting the tax base.
+This highlights the fact that the higher mobility associated with smaller localities allows for greater elasticity of the tax base with respect to tax rates.
+Indeed, this is a well-known phenomenon in the literature, proving key to our project's hypothesis that smaller municipalities may show higher elasticity, preventing local governments from raising tax rates to cover ever-growing PPSA bills without the erosion of their tax base.

+@Dah24 further validates this hypothesis, finding that [TODO: Elaborate]

 Finally, a review of previous studies of tax rate both as a response variable [@Bue03, p.
 116] and as an explanatory one [@Fer19, p.
 8] reveals that the